Is -14/2 Rational Or Irrational

 Practical Applications

 The distinction between rational and irrational numbers is crucial in various mathematical fields.
-In geometry, understanding irrational numbers like π is essential for calculating the circumference and area of circles.
+Now, in geometry, understanding irrational numbers like π is essential for calculating the circumference and area of circles.
 In computer science, rational numbers are widely used in representing data and performing calculations.
 The precision and limitations of representing irrational numbers in computers often lead to approximations.

 Frequently Asked Questions (FAQ)